Pierre Terrail, seigneur de Bayard: 1503 – Battle of Garigliano

-1508 - Service of King Louis XII of France
+1508 – Service of King Louis XII of France

 In 1508, Bayard accompanied King Louis XII against rebellious Genoa.
 In the battle that broke the back of the rebellion, Bayard played the role of champion and spearhead in the French assault, a breakneck cavalry charge up a mountain slope against a seemingly impregnable barricade defended by a pike-phalanx of Genoese militia.
 The Genoese broke and fled before the furious charge of Bayard and the French gendarmes.
 Genoa subsequently fell, and Bayard entered the city in triumph behind his king.

 In June of that year, Louis XII played host to the Spanish king, Ferdinand.
 Weeks of festivities followed, including tourneys, banquets, and balls.
 Bayard was the champion of the first, and at the last became reacquainted with his former opponent at the Garigliano, Gonzalo Fernández de Córdoba, El Gran Capitán ("The Great Captain") of Spain.

-1509 - Battle of Agnadello
+1509 – Battle of Agnadello

 In 1509, the League of Cambrai was formed between France, the Holy Roman Empire, Spain, and the Papacy in an effort to wrest from Venice its territorial empire in northeastern Italy.

 For this campaign, the king commissioned Bayard to raise a company of horse and foot.
 Until that time, French infantry had been a despised rabble.
 Bayard's company became a model of discipline, high morale, and battlefield effectiveness, and played a key role that year in rescuing the French vanguard at the Battle of Agnadello, on 14 May 1509 against the Venetian forces led by Bartolomeo d'Alviano.

-1509 - Siege of Padua
+1509 – Siege of Padua

 Later that year, Bayard was among the French forces under Jacques de La Palice sent to join their German ally, the Emperor Maximilian I at the Siege of Padua.
 Though the siege ultimately failed, what early success the allies enjoyed was largely due to Bayard's combination of cool-headed leadership and dashing bravado.

 Following the lifting of the siege by the Emperor, Bayard and a force of 300 men-at-arms retired into garrison at Verona.
 Bayard successfully carried out a series of raids and ambushes against Venetian forces in the vicinity, proving himself a master of "small war", and adept at the leading of what today would be called "special operations".

 In 1510 the Duchy of Ferrara joined the alliance.
-Bayard was co-commander of the French contingent sent to garrison and aid the city and its Duke, Alphonso d'Este.
+Bayard was co-commander of the French contingent sent to garrison and aid the city and its Duke, Alfonso d'Este.
 During his eight-month stay, Bayard won the admiration of the duke and his wife, the lady Lucrezia Borgia.

 According to his biographer, "The Loyal Servant" (likely Bayard's archer and lifelong secretary, Jacques de Mailles), Bayard fully reciprocated Lucrezia's admiration, considering her "a pearl" among women.
 He returned to Ferrara on other occasions to pay homage to the lady, once in the company of Gaston de Foix, duc de Nemours, just months before the Battle of Ravenna, where the Duke lost his life.